Writing Short Stories

 In other words, a short story needs a setting (a some-where and a some-when); a good short story needs at least one main character (someone); something has to happen to the character (i.e. narrative); and it should make a difference (i.e. plot).

-Here's a useful tip: try to situate the reader in a concrete and specific time and place as early as possible - get them into the story right alongside the character.
+Here's a useful tip: try to situate the reader in a definite time and place as early as possible - get them into the story right alongside the character.
 Be as definite as possible about what's going on.

 Lastly, if you intend to write short stories, read short stories!
 Here's a link to huge database of classic and contemporary short stories.